patrickbr/pfxml/README.md

 ## Speed

 No thorough performance evaluation yet.
-Searching `switzerland-latest.osm` for the ID of the first defined `<way>` object takes roughly 30 seconds when compiled with `-O3` on an Intel(R) Core(TM) i5 with 2 GHz and a SSD.
-For comparison, finding the first `<way>` object with GNU grep takes 17 seconds on the same machine.
+Searching `switzerland-latest.osm` (5.8 GB) for the ID of the first defined `<way>` object takes roughly 30 seconds when compiled with `-O3` on an Intel(R) Core(TM) i5 with 2 GHz and a SSD.
+For comparison, finding the first `<way>` object with GNU grep takes 17 seconds on the same machine (and would fail if there is the string `<way>` contained in some previous attribute or text element).

 ## TODOs